 Okay, so your dog has just defecated himself or herself right in the middle of your carpeted living room—what do you do?
 Not only is this a gross situation in general, but it can also be hard to clean it up fully—especially when trying to remove nasty odors.
 Well we’re here to put your mind at ease and provide a few helpful hints on how to get dog poop out of carpet, removing both poop stains and odors.

 To clean poop out of your carpet, we’re going to be using Unique’s Pet Odor and Stain Eliminator as our weapon of choice.
-It’s helpful to know that Unique’s Pet Odor and Stain Eliminator is completely safe for your pets.
-There are no harmful chemicals in this product; instead, it’s all natural!
-The product uses safe, beneficial bacteria (the same kinds found in your stomach) to break down waste naturally and eliminate odors.
+It’s helpful to know that Unique’s Pet Odor and Stain Eliminator has no harmful chemicals in this product; instead, it’s all natural!
+The product uses beneficial bacteria (the same kinds found in your stomach) to break down waste naturally and eliminate odors.

 The first step in removing poop stains from your carpet is to identify the entire affected area.
 It’s possible that you will clean the general area of the stain, but miss a small spot.
 When cleaning poop from your carpet, it may be worth it to treat a larger area of carpet than what you think has actually been affected.

 To begin, first mix 1 cup of Unique’s Pet Odor and Stain Eliminator Concentrate with about 5-10 cups of water.
 This creates the perfect poop-dissolving, odor-purging solution.
 We don’t advise that you use the concentrated version of this product without diluting it.
 Pet Odor and Stain Eliminator needs water to activate the bacteria and allow them to survive.
 Keep in mind that after the bacteria have been activated, the product will only last for about 7 days, so be sure to only make as much product as you will use.